BayramBehbudov/store-nextjs/README.md

-# Welcome to My Online Store Repository
+# Welcome to My Single Page Repository

 ## About This Project
 This single page street style site was created with NextJs Typescript and Tailwind.